hpc-carpentry/hpc-carpentry.github.io/pages/community-lessons.md

 * Collaborative lesson development (from conceptual to stable lessons).
 * Providing wider visibility for lessons that are being worked on.

-The core HPC Carpentry curriculum uses only lessons that are in or have graduated from the Incubator, to wit:
+The core HPC Carpentry curriculum uses only lessons that are in or have graduated from the Incubator.

-1.

 [HPC Carpentry](#hpc-carpentry) is for:
 * Repository of peer-reviewed, short-format, lessons that use the teaching